Why you Don’t Finish Songs and how to break that cycle so you are finishing your songs

 You have several weeks of regular work out in a row, and you are feeling stronger than ever… you are already thinking about how to push yourself harder and what your next goal should be.

-Spoiler alert… this cycle hits me throughout the recording / mixing / mastering process whenever I record a demo too!
+Get it Recorded (Spoiler alert… this cycle hits me throughout the recording / mixing / mastering process whenever I record a demo too!)

-Notice the random “peaks and valleys” where phases 2 and 3 alternate, with a little stagnation (3.5) while the song sits around in a file for a while!
+Notice the random “peaks and valleys” where phases 2 and 3 alternate and the stagnation period (3.5) while the song sits around in a file for a while!

 1. Realize it’s normal

 Stop freaking out… and stop tossing your songs away!